Tag: system failure

 Or the more annoying version: “do it without the dopamine.”

 This assumes repetition automatically makes things easier.
 But sometimes repetition is exactly what makes a routine feel boring.
-If a routine relied on novelty or interest to get off the ground, it makes sense that it becomes harder to sustain once that feeling fades.
+If a routine relied on novelty or interest to get off the ground, it makes sense that it becomes harder to sustain once that feeling (and the dopamine) fades.

 • “Just stick with it.”